ministryofjustice/moj-frontend/README.md

 ## Contact the team

-MOJ Frontend is maintained by a team at the MOJ.
-If you want to know more about MOJ Frontend, please email the [Design System team](mailto:design-system@digital.justice.gov.uk).
+MOJ Frontend is maintained by the MOJ Design System team.
+If you need support email the [Design System team](mailto:design-system@digital.justice.gov.uk).

 ## Quick start

 We recommend [installing MOJ Frontend using node package manager (npm)](docs/installation/installing-with-npm.md).

 Once installed, you will be able to use the code from the examples in the [MOJ Design System](https://moj-design-system.herokuapp.com/) in your service.

 ## Browser support